 - My dad always gives my outfits the once over before I go to school.

 one after the other: one thing is followed by the next person or thing.

-- She dates new guys one after the other because she only likes the rush of falling in love.
+- She dates new guys one after the other because she only likes the excitement of falling in love.

 - We've had one problem after the other with this new car.

 - This is my one and only photo of your great-grandmother so be careful with it.